Workplace smoking bans have been a fact of life for a long time now, and the restrictions have been gradually tightening year by year.

 As far as smoking goes the argument is pretty much settled.

-However over the last couple of years a disruptive new technology has become widespread enough that it’s causing discussion and some disagreement among managers, policymakers and employees.
+However, over the last couple of years, disruptive new technology has become widespread enough that it’s causing discussion and some disagreement among managers, policymakers and employees.

 Electronic cigarettes are an alternative to smoking; they deliver flavoured vapour, often containing nicotine, by heating and evaporating liquid.

-Although e-cigarettes have been around for a few years now they’re still new enough that the legal situation isn’t very clear, and in some areas it’s changing rapidly.
+Although e-cigarettes have been around for a few years now, they’re still new enough that the legal situation isn’t obvious, and in some areas, it’s changing rapidly.